OriginTrail/ReadTheDocs/source/import-data.rst

 ======================================

 In order to import data it has to be properly formatted.
-Further description of XML schema can be found in :ref:`data-structure-guidelines` on our wiki.
-Sample files can also be found in installation folder of the node ( /ot-node/importers/Transformation.xml and /ot-node/importers/Transport Ownership Observation.xml ).
+Further description of XML schema and sample files can be found in :ref:`data-structure-guidelines`.

 We included `example`_ files in the project for your reference and testing.
-Please take a look `here`_ for an example of XML schema.
+Please take a look `here`_ for GS1 EPCIS XML schema.

 To import data from the XML file into OriginTrail, send a HTTPS POST request containing the XML file to the following endpoint: